ahmd-sh/open-in-github-dev/README.md

 bun install
 ```

+You'll also need [web-ext](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/) installed on your system to build the extension into an optimized .zip file.
+You can follow the instructions [here](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

 ### 3. Development Mode
 To start the development mode with auto-reloading for a specific browser (Chrome or Firefox):